oplS16projects/FP2/README.md

 #### My Library: (web-server/insta)
 My name: Udit Bhansali

 At first I started working on (htmlPrag) library, but later I found out the library I'm using is obsolete.
-I later switched to (web-server/insta) library
+I later switched to (web-server/insta) library.
+This language is designed for writing simple web servers as per https://docs.racket-lang.org/web-server/run.html.
+I plan on adding a static list of posts on the web page.

 Screenshot
 ![FP2](http://i.imgur.com/Ts9kav4.png?1)